oVirt/ovirt-site/source/release/4.4.3/index.md

 To learn about features introduced before 4.4.3, see the [release notes for previous versions](/documentation/#previous-release-notes).

-## Known issues

-### How to prevent hosts entering emergency mode after upgrade from oVirt 4.4.1

-Due to **[[Bug 1837864]](https://bugzilla.redhat.com/show_bug.cgi?id=1837864) - Host enter emergency mode after upgrading to latest build**,

-If you have your root file system on a multipath device on your hosts you should be aware that after upgrading from 4.4.1 to 4.4.3 you may get your host entering emergency mode.

-In order to prevent this be sure to upgrade oVirt Engine first, then on your hosts:
-1. Remove the current lvm filter while still on 4.4.1, or in emergency mode (if rebooted).
-2. Reboot.
-3. Upgrade to 4.4.3 (redeploy in case of already being on 4.4.3).
-4. Run vdsm-tool config-lvm-filter to confirm there is a new filter in place.
-5. Only if not using oVirt Node:
-   - run "dracut --force --add multipath” to rebuild initramfs with the correct filter configuration
-6. Reboot.

 ## What's New in 4.4.3?

 ### Release Note

 #### oVirt Engine

- - [BZ 1877675](https://bugzilla.redhat.com/1877675) **[RFE] Introduce Datacenter and cluster level 4.5**

-   We are going to introduce datacenter and cluster level 4.5, which will be available only on CentOS/RHEL 8.3 hypervisors with Advanced Virtualization 8.3 packages.

  - [BZ 1888626](https://bugzilla.redhat.com/1888626) **Require ansible-2.9.14 in ovirt-engine**